mariohernandez/mariohernandezio/src/blog/vitejs.md

 Fig. 3: Basic structure of a Vite project listing only the most important parts.{.caption}

 * **> .storybook** is the main location for Storybook's configuration.
 * **> dist** is where all compiled code is copied into and where the production app looks for all code.
-We  never update any code inside `dist`.
 * **> public** is where we can store images and other static assets we need to reference from our site.
 Similar to Drupal's `/sites/default/files/`.
 * **> src** is the directory we work out of.
 We will update the structure of this directory next.
 * **package.json** tracks all the different node packages we install for our app as well as the scripts we can run in our app.